blocktransfer/investor-mobile-app-master/memo-formats.md

 - Original basis price or ``uncovered'' or ``DWAC''
 - Purchase date or ``''

-Where DWAC transactions have the price associated with their paging token which is stored as a data object in the BT_DIST account.
+Where DWAC transactions have the price associated with their paging token which is stored as a data object in  DIST_DATA_TOML. # todo: Need to move production databases to Dynamo eventually, possible caches too